dmarx/bench-warmers/the_shape_of_data.md

   * looking yourself in the mirror as a statistician - https://datascience.stackexchange.com/questions/29140/what-makes-you-confident-in-your-results-at-what-point-do-you-think-you-can-pre/29147#29147
 * distances and similarity
   * bag of words
+    * vector as semantic representation
+    * value of "directional" similarity = invariant to scaling = vectors are more than just coordinates and cosine similarity is more appropriate than euclidean dist
   * tf-idf
   * word2vec - https://datascience.stackexchange.com/questions/26683/does-it-make-sense-to-combine-pca-with-an-artificial-neural-network/26685#26685
   * manhattan distance vs. euclidean distance vs. cosine sim